 Go Green Week

-Go Green Week is the People & Planet’s annual national week of action on climate change in schools, colleges and universities.
-Go Green Week brings together a range of fun activities to transform campus life for one week a year.
-The week is planned and organised by students, so it’s the perfect opportunity to learn events organisation skills first hand.
-Worcester Students' Union is always involved in these activities, from hosting events and fairs to volunteering.
+Go Green Week is University on campus national week of action on climate change.
+Go Green Week brings together a range of fun activities to transform campus life for one week in February and is designed and delivered by the SUST1001 first year students, but anyone can join in and help.
+It’s the perfect opportunity to learn events organisation skills first hand.